-The bad smell in the pantry can turn your stomach every time you open the door.
+The bad smell in pantry can turn your stomach every time you open the door.
 But it doesn’t have to be this way!
 With these tips, you can make your pantry smell great again.

 A clean kitchen is essential to making a home feel safe and welcoming for guests, family members, and yourself.
 Nobody likes to face a disgusting kitchen when they open the door, so if your pantry is riddled with all sorts of smelly things, it’s time to clean it.
-But first, How To Make Pantry Smell Good?

-To make your pantry smell good, you have first clean out the shelves and cabinets, replace old dried herbs, replace burnt-out light bulbs, and clean out and replace spice bags.
+To make your pantry smell good, you have first to clean out the shelves and cabinets, replace old dried herbs, replace burnt-out light bulbs, and clean out and replace spice bags.
 Also, you must discard all bad spices and wash and dry all of your spice bottles.
 This way, any effort to make the pantry smell good will not be in vain.

 Now that we know how easy it is to make a pantry smell good, we will look at what causes the pantry to smell bad.